 What happens in the operating room?

-When you arrive in to the operating room, a monitor will be put on your finger, and You will be attached to a heart monitor.
-It is attached by 3 small, white circular patches that stick to a few areas on your chest.
+You will be attached to a heart monitor.
+It is attached by small, white circular patches that stick to a few areas on your chest.
+These white sticky patches are usually removed before you wake up.
 You will be given more medicine through your IV that will make you very sleepy.
 You will drift off to sleep and you will stay asleep during your surgery.
 After what seems like a few minutes, you will wake up in the recovery room, and the surgery will be over.

 What exactly is anesthesia?